 Bloom members were escorting the judges around Nantwich, having started the day

-Community Wood where the first of seven information boards in the Riverside
+Coed Wen Community Woodland where the first of seven information boards in the Riverside

 had been erected.